Installing dependencies#

 # run "source ~/my-seissol-installation/setup.sh" to apply environment to the current shell

-Required dependencies
+Required dependencies#

 We assume that you have a compiler already installed.
 The same goes for a suitable Python installation.
 You will also need CMake in version 3.20.0 or above.
 Most likely, you system will already have a version of CMake installed; however, you may have to load a module to get a new enough version.

-(cd $(mktemp -d) && wget -qO- https://github.com/Kitware/CMake/releases/download/v3.20.0/cmake-3.20.0-Linux-x86_64.tar.gz | tar -xvz -C "." && mv "./cmake-3.20.0-linux-x86_64" "${SEISSOL_PREFIX}/bin/cmake")
+(cd $(mktemp -d) && wget -qO- https://github.com/Kitware/CMake/releases/download/v4.2.0/cmake-4.2.0-Linux-x86_64.tar.gz | tar -xvz -C "." && mv "./cmake-4.2.0-linux-x86_64/*" "${SEISSOL_PREFIX}")

-Note that this extracts CMake to the directory ${SEISSOL_PREFIX}/bin/cmake, if you wish you can adjust that path.
 Note that you may now also use ccmake to get a terminal UI for configuring the following libraries.

-Required libraries
+Required libraries#

 The following libraries need to be installed for all SeisSol CPU and GPU builds.
 To get a working CPU build, installing all libraries described here is enough.
 However, installing a GEMM generator and a graph partitioner is still recommended for better performance and better load balancing, respectively.

-Installing HDF5
+Installing HDF5#

 If your system does not have it e.g. as a module file (type module avail | grep hdf5 to look for it), you may compile it manually with the following commands: